 The Sophomore Year: Refinement and Active Exploration of Vocation

-PC sophomores will explore vocation, leadership, and service and the meaning of each for the individual student.
+Beginning in the sophomore year, students will explore vocation, leadership, and service and the meaning of each for the individual student.

-Through an interdisciplinary, one-semester hour course called “Launching Vocation, Leadership and Service” that addresses the College’s motto, Dum Vivimus Servimus, students will learn how to incorporate that concept into their personal definition of vocation.
+Through an interdisciplinary, one-semester hour course called “Launching Vocation, Leadership, and Service” that addresses the College’s motto, Dum Vivimus Servimus, students will learn how to incorporate that concept into their personal definition of vocation.

 Course content includes traditional career exploration exercises (assessment, industry research, resume development, and active utilization of the Blue Hose CareerNet, a vocational/career portfolio) alongside focused discussions about vocation, purpose, service, and leadership.